Njeri-Gitome/Njeri-Gitome/README.md

  - I love to win, but helping my team win gives me greater joy.
  - I tell compelling stories especially when using visual aids.

-I educate, refine and drive myself to be a better person especially in the business ecosystem and passionately contribute through my technical and tech skills.
+I educate, refine and drive myself to be a better person especially in the business ecosystem and passionately contribute through my soft and technical skills.

 I am in the process of switching to a career in Data Science, with a focus on providing business solutions within the Sustainable Development Goals.
 I am excited to utilize my technical know-how and business acumen to improve firms' operations.